FridayLover/MALT/README.md

 This repository contains the official code for our MICCAI 2026 paper, which implements a tournament-based multi-agent framework to generate and evolve lightweight, explainable heuristics for estimating Visual Acuity (VA) scores in Augmented Reality.

+### Customizing Prompts & Evolved Heuristics
+- **Prompts**: All the fundamental system prompts and generation instructions used by the LLM (e.g., initial heuristic generation, code generation, and iterative revision prompts) are stored in the `prompts/` directory.
+You can freely view and edit these prompt templates to adjust the LLM’s focus or the core logic rules it adheres to when creating heuristics.
+- **Evolved Algorithms**: All the final Python algorithms crafted by the agents (e.g., `left_eye_heuristic.py` and `right_eye_heuristic.py`) are located in the `evolved_heuristics_code/` directory.
+These reflect the successful products of the LLM tournament.

 ## Prerequisites

 To run this framework, you need: